codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the girl smear peanut butter on the road?
-To go with the traffic jam.
+What don't watermelons get married?
+Because they cantaloupe.

 ## Daily Trivia

-What does LTS stand for in the software market?
+On which day did the World Wide Web go online?
- 1. Ludicrous Transfer Speed
+ 1. December 20, 1990
- 2. Long Term Support
+ 2. December 17, 1996
- 3. Long Taco Service
+ 3. November 12, 1990
- 4. Ludicrous Turbo Speed
+ 4. November 24, 1995

 <details>
   <summary>Answer</summary>
-  Long Term Support
+  December 20, 1990
 </details>